Jules-Joseph-Taschereau Frémont: Biography

-Frémont was born in Quebec City, Quebec, the son of doctor Charles-Jacques Frémont and Marie-Cécile Panet.
+Frémont was born in Quebec City, Canada East, the son of doctor Charles-Jacques Frémont and Marie-Cécile Panet.
 He was educated at the Collège Sainte-Marie, at St. Francis Xavier's College in New York City and the Université Laval and was called to the Quebec bar in 1878.
 He later became a professor of civil law at the Université Laval.

 He was elected to Parliament at the Quebec County riding in the 1891 general election.
 After serving his term in the 7th Parliament, Frémont was defeated in the 1896 federal election by Charles Fitzpatrick, also of the Liberal party.

 The inaugural Quebec Winter Carnival in 1894 occurred on Frémont's watch as Quebec City mayor.

 In 1891, Frémont married Caroline-Alix, the daughter of Joseph-Octave Beaubien, a member of the 1st Canadian Parliament.

 Frémont died at Quebec City at the age of 46 after a long illness.